aroojjjjjjj/Fakenewsdetection_project/README.md

 - Finalized F1 Score as the primary evaluation metric for the Fake News Detection model.
 - Added unsupervised analysis (K-Means clustering with PCA visualization) to the Fake News Detection project.
 - ANN baseline model successfully implemented and evaluated against traditional classifiers.
+- Applied specialized AI models by implementing CNN for image data and RNN for text‑based fake news detection.